froggydisk/mobileAI/README.md

 Building your own environment for ML/DL is possible but time-consuming.
 It is better to use a Docker container designed for data science.

 If you have a GPU, you can save a lot of time.
-If you don't have a GPU, it will take longer.
+Decide whether to use a GPU or CPU first.

 - GPU